 A security clearance attorney can help you respond accurately to your SOR and can work with you to file the proper documentation and attend administrative hearings while providing you with much-needed peace of mind along the way.

-Our attorneys are ready to aggressively represent you for all security clearance cases involving military or government agencies.
+Our attorneys are ready to aggressively represent you for all cases involving military or government agencies.
 Call today to schedule a free consultation.